Homeschooled Frequently Asked Questions

 You may submit a third recommendation from an individual outside your household who knows you well as a student and as a person: an employer, tutor, or coach, for example.

 At Wheaton, the middle 50% of accepted applicants typically score between 1230-1390 on the SAT (Critical Reading and Math sections combined) and 27-32 on the ACT.
-Because homeschool curriculum varies widely, we do place a higher emphasis on the standardized tests for admission.

 Are there additional application requirements for homeschooled students?